 5. How to Get to Know your Baby’s Birth Parents

 When that call does finally come in, a new phase of the adoption process begins: getting to know your child’s birth parents.
 At American Adoptions, we recommend open adoptions for the benefit of everyone in the adoption triad; this is a great opportunity to start that relationship off on the right foot.

 Remember, the better the prospective birth parents know you, the more likely they’ll feel comfortable following through with their adoption plan.

 6. How to Finalize a Baby Adoption in Michigan

 Before you’re finished adopting a baby in Michigan, you’ll have to receive a final decree of adoption.
 This will happen in the circuit court that has jurisdiction over your adoption.
 A judge will hear your adoption case to ensure that all laws were adhered to and that adoption is in your baby’s best interests.
 To prepare for this hearing, your adoption specialist will help you to understand what’s required to finalize an adoption in Michigan.

 Once your adoption finalization hearing is complete, congratulations!
 Your child is legally and permanently yours.
 However, the adoption process is never truly “over.”
 As your child grows up, you will be responsible for keeping lines of conversation about adoption open.
 Make sure you know your child can approach you with any questions or concerns, and that they know they should be proud to have joined your family through adoption.

-For more information about adopting a child in Michigan, call 1-800-ADOPTION, or request free information here.
+For more information about adopting a child in Michigan with our agency, call 1-800-ADOPTION or request free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.